EDUC - Education

 Requirements

 Prerequisite(s): Entry Level Writing and Composition requirements; and EDUC 60.
-Enrollment is restricted to junior and senior education, democracy and justice majors, science education majors, STEM education minors, and education minors, or by permission of instructor.
+Enrollment is restricted to education, democracy and justice majors, science education majors, STEM education minors, and education minors, or by permission of instructor.

 General Education Code